Three bins marked recyclables, FOGO and general waste.

 Get ready to FOGO like a pro

 Did you know that almost 50% of what we put into our red bin is organic waste such as food scraps and garden clippings?
-On 30 June 2025 we will be starting a new standard waste collection service called FOGO that will drastically improve our recycling and recovery rates.
+On 30 June 2025 we started a new standard waste collection service called FOGO, that will drastically improve our recycling and recovery rates.

 FOGO stands for Food Organics, Garden Organics and is an extension to the existing three-bin GO (Garden Organics) service we already have in our City.

-When the FOGO service starts, scraps along with your garden waste will go into the green-lidded bin and it will be collected weekly.
+FOGO allows you to add your food scraps along with your garden waste into the green-lidded bin, and it will be collected weekly.

-The new service will help us all reduce the amount of waste we send to landfill as the organic FOGO waste will be turned into compost, soil conditioner and mulch for reuse.
+The new service will help us all reduce the amount of waste we send to landfill, and the organic FOGO waste will be turned into compost, soil conditioner and mulch for reuse.

 Many other local governments have already moved to FOGO under the state government’s commitment to support all local governments in the Perth and Peel regions to go FOGO by 2025.

-Once FOGO collections start your green bin will be collected weekly, your red bin will be collected fortnightly, and your yellow bin will continue to be collected fortnightly.
+Under the FOGO service your green bin will be collected weekly, your red bin will be collected fortnightly, and your yellow bin will continue to be collected fortnightly.

 This project is supported by the Government of Western Australia and the Waste Authorityopens in a new windowopens in a new windowopens in a new windowopens in a new window.